Gary Polson P.E.

 - Thousands of boating industry documents

-- Files on over a hundred different aspects of boat propeller accidents including: “Circle of Death” accidents, lanyard kill switches / emergency engine cut-off switches, diving accidents, snorkeling propeller accidents, entrapment in a propeller, houseboat propeller accidents, safety interlocks, specific sites / lakes at which multiple accidents have occurred, jet boats, propeller safety regulations, swim ladders, individual organizations involved in boating safety, near miss boat propeller accidents, marine life propeller strikes, the National Park Service, individual manufacturers of boats and marine drives, marine drives, propellers, propeller safety campaigns, people struck by propeller guards, wireless lanyards, and the biomechanics of underwater impact
+- Files on over a hundred different aspects of boat propeller accidents including: “Circle of Death” accidents, lanyard kill switches / emergency engine cut-off switches, diving accidents, snorkeling propeller accidents, entrapment in a propeller, houseboat propeller accidents, safety interlocks, specific sites / lakes at which multiple accidents have occurred, jet boats, propeller safety regulations, swim ladders, outboard motors breaking off and flipping into boats, individual organizations involved in boating safety, near miss boat propeller accidents, marine life propeller strikes, the National Park Service, individual manufacturers of boats and marine drives, marine drives, propellers, propeller safety campaigns, people struck by propeller guards, wireless lanyards, and the biomechanics of underwater impact

 - Hundreds of boating and boating industry magazines